Workers' Compensation Settlements in Georgia

-Navigate Workers’ Compensation Claims With Confidence
+Navigate Workers’ Comp Claims With Confidence

 What Is a Workers’ Compensation Settlement?

-wages if you miss work as a result of your injury.
+A workers' compensation settlement in Georgia may also cover a portion of your lost wages if you miss work as a result of your injury.

-want to give anyone cause to deny your claim, forcing you to appeal.
+In order to ensure you receive the full compensation you deserve, it is important to follow the settlement process exactly—you don’t want to give anyone cause to deny your claim, forcing you to appeal.

-Here’s what you have to do to file a workers’ compensation
+Here’s what you have to do to file a workers’ compensation claim in Georgia:

 - Report your injury to your employer in writing within 30 days of the incident

 - Receive the necessary claims paperwork directly from your employer

 - Fill out the paperwork and file your claim (you have one year to do so)

 - Receive an approval or denial notice from the insurer